Cyclones Judy and Kevin: Judy

 Turning southeastward, Judy further weakened into a Category 1-equivalent tropical cyclone, as unfavorable environment that consisted of cooling sea surface temperatures and high wind shear unraveled the storm's central convection.
-At the same time, the FMS passed the responsibility of warning the system to the New Zealand MetService, as it left their area of respsonsibility.
+At the same time, the FMS passed the responsibility of warning the system to the New Zealand MetService, as it left their area of responsibility.
 At 06:00 UTC the next day, the MetService downgraded Judy to a Category 2 tropical cyclone.
 Three hours later, the JTWC reclassified Judy as a subtropical system, noting its central convection had been severely sheared to the southeast, partially exposing its low-level circulation center, along with significant erosion of its western peripheries due to an intrusion of a mid-level trough to its southwest.
-By 4 March, Judy had transitioned to a storm-force extratropical cyclone, with its winds weakening to gale-force 12 hours later.
-It was last noted as a gale-force low two days later on March 6, about 1500 km to the south of Tubuai, French Polynesia, then it dissipated the same time it was last noted as a gale-force low.
+The system was subsequently last noted by MetService on 5 March, while it was located about 1500 km to the south-west of Tahiti in French Polynesia.